Top 17 LinkedIn Cover Photo Ideas For Any Profession 2024

 However, this doesn’t mean that you have one solution only.

-An excellent way to draw attention to yourself is to either highlight your client’s most common pain point or ask a question that you know they’ll answer affirmatively.
+An excellent way to draw attention to yourself is to highlight your client’s most common pain point or ask a question that you know they’ll answer affirmatively.

 Additionally, people are more drawn to images of real people, faces, and their expressions, so a LinkedIn cover photo of this kind will make them want to investigate further.

-A LinkedIn cover photo that showcases your clientele or your target clients doesn’t need to be their actual photo, of course.
+A LinkedIn background photo that showcases your clientele or your target clients doesn’t need to be their actual photo, of course.
 You can get a stock image that features people who are good examples of the types of people you serve.

 These types of LinkedIn cover photos don’t have to be necessarily limited to industries such as tourism for example.
 Still, they can be applied to any business or industry that acts locally.

 Just because LinkedIn is a professional network whose members are encouraged to connect, network, and chat in the name of business, that doesn’t mean you should hide that you are a human before anything else.
-In fact, people are more likely to work with those whom they can connect with, rather than robots.
+People are more likely to work with those whom they can connect with, rather than robots.

-Featuring an object such as a photo camera if you are a photographer can seem a bit forgone, but it doesn’t need to be!
+Featuring an object such as a photo camera if you are a photographer can seem a bit ‘unsurprising’ but it doesn’t need to be!
 Just look at how creative, yet informative the above LinkedIn cover photo is.